lad-sapienza/BraDypUS/bdus-docs/setup/create-table-sites.md

+---
-# Creating the first table
+title: Creating the first table
+---

 The first data table to create is `sites`, or, to quote it with its full name `test__sites`.